gnosis/dx-docs/source/dev-deposit.md

 * Add token pairs

 ## Sequence diagram
-This sequence diagram will show you the 3 important operations we will do in this example:
+This sequence diagram will shows how the different contracts and the user interact in order to do a deposit:
 1. **Wrap 0.1 WETH**: Remember Ether is not ERC20 compatible, so we need to do this step (`deposit` function on WETH contract).
 2. **Set allowance, so DutchX proxy can transfer 0.1 WETH**: Otherwise the